anderslatif/KeysKey/README.md

 console.log(result); // // undefined
 ```

-Can give an array of keys:
+Can give an array of strings instead of KeysKey constants:

 ```javascript
 import KeysKey from "keyskey";